This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 What is the Purpose of a Fill Light?

-Based on the fill light’s meaning, it is clear that the fill light’s purpose is to fill in the shadows.
+The meaning of the fill light makes it clear that its purpose is to fill in the shadows.
 Filling the shadows affects a scene’s visual style, depth, and contrast.

 Photographers will also commonly use it to expose subjects/objects to interesting details.

-A myriad of effects can be acquired by using different ratios from Key light to fill light.
-Commonly, photographers will use 2:1 ratios to achieve a simple yet flattering look.
+A myriad of effects can be acquired using different ratios from Key light to fill light.
+Photographers commonly use 2:1 ratios to achieve a simple yet flattering look.
 Some even go to ratios of 8:1 to make the shot look even more dramatic.

-Fill is often used to balance out the key light, to make everything more natural.
-Using the “natural” light as a reference point, photographers will either increase/decrease the contrast.
+Fill is often used to balance out the key light and make everything more natural.
+Using the “natural” light as a reference point, photographers increase or decrease the contrast.

 As a secondary light, the sole fill light’s purpose is to counteract the shadows that appear.